Table of Contents

 3. Smart And Trendy Straight

-These days straight is ‘hot’ in fashion.
-Maintaining your straight hair is also very important in order to keep it sleek and stunning.
-If you have medium to long hair that is well-trimmed and not very fine, just go for it and win the style game with confidence!
+These days, straight is ‘hot’ in fashion.
+Maintaining straight hair is also very important to keep it sleek and stunning.
+If you have medium to long hair that is well-trimmed and not very fine, go for it and confidently win the style game!

 Style Decoded:

-- Divide your hair into small sections and straighten each of them carefully with a straightening iron.
+- Divide your hair into small sections and straighten each carefully with a straightening iron.

-- Take all of them together, apply a hair serum thoroughly, and comb down the straightened hair.
+- Add all of them together, thoroughly apply a hair serum, and comb down the straightened hair.

-- Add a little volume to your crown area and secure it with hair clips.
+- Secure a little volume to your crown area with hair clips.
 Leave the rest of the hair loose.

 Frequent and/or incorrect use of a straightening iron can burn the delicate hair shafts by depleting them of their natural moisture.
 Using teflon-coated irons and prepping the hair with high-quality heat protectant sprays can minimize the damage to a large extent (2).